 Most visitors to California's Big Sur Coast are looking at the scenery, but that vast ocean view isn't the only thing the area's visitors can enjoy.
 In Big Sur, natural hot springs provide the perfect place to relax.

-Big Sur hot springs are few - but unique.
-You can hike to a remote outdoor mountain spring, soak in a natural spring overlooking the Pacific Ocean.
-Or enjoy a Japanese-style hot springs bath house at a Zen meditation center.
-Any of those options are an excellent way to spend some relaxing time while you're visiting Big Sur.
-And unique enough that you can amaze all your friends that you did it.
+At Big Sur, you can hike to a remote outdoor mountain spring, soak in a natural pool overlooking the Pacific Ocean, or enjoy a Japanese-style hot springs bath house at a Zen meditation center.

 Sykes Hot Springs

 Sykes Hot Springs is the only outdoor hot spring in Big Sur.
 Unfortunately, it closed after the Soberanes Fire in 2017 damaged the trail to reach it.
 You can get current information about Sykes Hot Springs at VentanaWild.

 When Sykes re-opens, you'll find two stone-lined natural pools there, each about the size of a small home hot tub which can hold four people.
 The temperature averages about 102 degrees but varies by season.